-This is a digital subscription supplied by Zinio, who will deliver the digital editions direct to your inbox - you can access them directly through your web browser (HTML 5) or download the magazine 'App' from iTunes or the Google play app store.
+This is a digital subscription supplied by Zinio, who will deliver the digital editions direct to your inbox - you can access them directly through your web browser or download the Zinio app on your mobile device.
 Which devices can I read on?

 If you want to add a few new skills to your cookery repertoire but don’t know where to start, then this is the perfect magazine subscription for you.